ws-engineering/resize-script/README.md

 # resize-script
 A shell script to resize and compress images from AWS Bucket using AWS CLI

+## Requirements

+You need to have the following installed
+- image-magick library

 ## Running the script

 Get your file containing list of paths.
 You can do this via DB if you have stored the paths or using `aws s3 ls` command.